gustavodinniz/drivenation-motors/README.md

 # DriveNation Motors - Car Dealership Management System

 The DriveNation Motors project is a management system for a fictional car dealership.
-It consists of four microservices: Vehicle Management, Customer Management, Sales Management, and Data Export.
+It consists of four microservices: Vehicle Management, Customer Management, Deal Management.

 ## Microservices

-**Vehicle Management:** This microservice is responsible for managing the vehicle registration at the dealership.
+**Vehicle Management:** This microservice is responsible for managing the vehicle registration at the dealership and the maintenance history.

-**Customer Management:** This microservice is responsible for managing the customer registration at the dealership.
+**Customer Management:** This microservice is responsible for managing the customer registration at the dealership and the interaction history of each customer.

-**Sales Management:** This microservice is responsible for managing vehicle sales to customers.
+**Deal Management:** This microservice is responsible for transactions that can be of the following types: sales, purchases and vehicle maintenance.

-**Data Export:** This microservice is responsible for exporting data on vehicles, customers, and sales to CSV files.

 Each microservice is an independent Quarkus application that communicates with the other microservices via HTTP/REST.